launchandlearn/launchandlearn.github.io/online-version2/map-07-exercise.md

 As you age, your muscles relax and doing the plank allows the body to have a healthier position of internal organs, less internal body fat, and better looks overall.
 Over time, try this pose from yoga instead of backward bend called Supta-Vajrasana.

-The results to measure.
+### The results to measure

-Which Results should you measure?
+Which results should you measure?
 For Looks, measure body fat; you can also measure your weight, but at a certain point when you gain muscle, you gain weight too, especially when you are below 15% body fat.
 You can check out pictures online to compare or measure using specific tools, but know that they have some errors between them and they will show different results between themselves.

 How much is considered as a healthy body fat?
 The percentage is 9-11% for a man, and 15-20% for a woman.
 It also depends on your genetics and the activities you engage in.